 DTC's material service providers are subject to a comprehensive third-party review and vetting process.
 DTC assesses its material service provider risks periodically, throughout the lifecycle of a third-party service provider relationship.
 This includes protocols for reporting, escalation and remediation of third-party risk and potential exposures.
 Mitigants may take the form of contractual protections, or additional or backup providers where deemed appropriate and feasible.
 For example, DTC utilizes price feeds from multiple third parties as an additional risk mitigant, and further employs price review and data scrubbing procedures to minimize the risk of using inaccurate prices.
+In addition, in compliance with SEC Rule 17ad-25(i), DTC has established policies and procedures to manage its risks from relationships with service providers for core services (CSPs).
+These policies and procedures set forth the obligations of senior management and the Board (which the Board has delegated to the Board Risk Committee).
+Senior management evaluates risks related to agreements with CSPs and would report to the BRC for its evaluation any action taken by senior management to remedy significant deterioration in performance with a CSP.
+The BRC reviews and approves agreements that establish CSP relationships and management's policies and procedures that govern relationships and manage risks with CSPs.
 DTC's third-party risk management processes are also discussed under Principle 3 (Framework for the comprehensive management of risks).